 What can you do?

 Here you help design, print, and distribute all the LSC publicity you see around campus and online.
 You can also work on making slides for both LSC publicity and the other groups and activities that advertise at LSC.
-Unlike the other committees, most people on Publicity can do their work during the week — designers on their own schedule and distributors on weekday mornings.
+Unlike the other committees, most people on Publicity can do their work during the week — designers and distributors on their own schedule.
 Designers are asked to complete 3 posters per semester two weeks before the screenings.

 This committee organizes all the lectures that we bring to campus during the term.
 The head of the committee organizes the search process and contacts the companies that sponsor/manage lecturers.
 The whole committee organizes the logisitcs of the event, making sure rooms are ready and then manning the doors to check for tickets and control the crowds.
 Workers in Lecture often become a jack-of-all-trades when it comes to helping with LSC events.